 No Impact.
 The project area is currently undeveloped, and the application does not include any plans for development, nor will it displace substantial numbers of existing people or housing units.
-Although up to two homes are currently allowed by-right on the newly created parcels within the Agricultural Intensive (A-N) zone, any future homesite development, including ancillary housing units, as a result of the proposed parcel map waiver would not cause a significant increase in population.
-For reference, the average household size in Yolo County (2016-2020) is 2.82 persons according to statistics from the U.S. Census Bureau.
+Although up to two homes are allowed by-right on each of the newly created parcels within the Agricultural Intensive (A-N) zone, any future homesite development, including ancillary housing units, as a result of the tentative parcel map would not cause a significant increase in population.
+For reference, the average household size in Yolo County (2018-2022) is 2.74 persons according to statistics from the U.S. Census Bureau.

-15. Would PUBLIC SERVICES.
+15. Public Services.
 Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact

+Would the project:

-Would the project: Result in substantial adverse physical impacts associated with the provision of, or the need for, new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the following public services:
+the progression of the progressi t in substantial adverse physical impacts associated with ovision of, or the need for, new or physically altered nmental facilities, the construction of which could cause cant environmental impacts, in order to maintain table service ratios, response times, or other performance ives for any of the following public services:

 a.
 Fire protection? \boxtimes

 b.
 Police protection? \boxtimes

-с.
-Schools? \boxtimes
+C. Schools? \boxtimes

 d.
 Parks? \boxtimes

 e.
 Other public facilities? \boxtimes